-Founded in 1969 as a non-profit dedicated to celebrating the rich history of America’s historic theatres, the Theatre Historical Society of America exists today as a common ground for all who value the role of these historic structures in our social and cultural history.
+Founded in 1969 to document the architectural, cultural and social history of America’s theatres, the Theatre Historical Society of America is dedicated to the documentation and celebration of these structures in our shared heritage.

-Through programs that include the collections in the American Theatre Architecture Archive, regional theatre tours, cooperative museum exhibits, publications, lectures, awards and research fellowships, THS seeks to promote appreciation, scholarly study and use of these historically significant buildings.
+Through programs that include the preservation of the collections in the American Theatre Architecture Archive, regional theatre tours, cooperative museum exhibits, publications, lectures, awards and research fellowships, THS seeks to promote appreciation, scholarly study and use of these historically significant buildings.

 • The Theatre Historical Society of America is a not-for-profit corporation located in Elmhurst, Illinois.
 As a not-for-profit organization, THS is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 THS is governed by a Board of Directors and is managed by a professional staff.